-“The glass substrates can withstand higher temperatures, have 50 percent less pattern distortion, and have extremely low flatness to improve depth of focus for lithography, while also providing the dimensional stability needed for extremely tight interlayer bonding,” Intel said in a press release.
+“The glass substrates can withstand higher temperatures, have 50% less pattern distortion, and have extremely low flatness to improve depth of focus for lithography, while also providing the dimensional stability needed for extremely tight interlayer bonding,” Intel said in a press release.

 Intel is investing heavily in the design of its future chips.
-Two years ago, the company announced its “gate-all-around” transistor design, RibbonFET, as well as PowerVia, which allows it to move power to the back of a chip’s wafer.
-It also announced it would build chips for Qualcomm and Amazon’s AWS service.
+Two years ago, the company announced its “gate-all-around” transistor design, RibbonFET, as well as PowerVia, which allows it to move power to the back of the chip’s wafer.
+At the same time, Intel announced it would build chips for Qualcomm and Amazon’s AWS service.

 Intel added that we will first see chips using glass in high-performance areas like AI, graphics, and the data center.
-The glass breakthrough is another sign that Intel is also ramping up its advanced packaging capabilities at its US foundries.
+The glass breakthrough is another sign that Intel is also boosting its advanced packaging capabilities at its US foundries.

 Source link